-The Commission adopted a new policy whereby employees can carry over no more than 80 unused and accrued vacation hours as of 12/31/11 and further reducing to 40 hours by 12/31/12 versus the previous policy of 200 hours.
-In order to accommodate those employees having greater balances in accrued but unused vacation time, the Commission voted to allow an additional three weeks payment of accrued vacation per employee during the fiscal year.
-More than \$32,000 was incurred as a reduction in vacation accrual due to this policy change.
-As of June 30, 2013 the liability for accrued vacation was \$0.
+The Commission has adopted a vacation policy whereby employees can carry over no more than 40 unused and accrued vacation hours annually.
+In order to accommodate those employees having greater balances in accrued but unused vacation time, the Commission allows employees to request payment for a maximum of 5 days during any one calendar year.
+As of June 30, 2014 the liability for accrued vacation was \$11,527.